SamuelAhou/QTF/README.md

-# Algorithmic Trading Framework in Python
+# Quantitative Trading Framework in Python

 This repository contains a Python framework for algorithmic trading.
 The framework is designed to be used for backtesting strategies.